dashed-slug/wallets/readme.txt

 A downside is that the `walletnotify` mechanism and the `listtransactions` command are not implemented. **This means that there is no easy way for the plugin to be notified of deposits.** Deposits will not be recorded in the transactions table.
 Users will not be emailed when they perform deposits and they will not be able to see their deposits in the `[wallets_transactions]` UI.
 Deposits will correctly affect users' balances.
 You have been warned.

-**Electrum**

-Alternatively, you can install and configure an [Electrum wallet](https://electrum.org) and the [Electrum Bitcoin RPC Adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/electrum-bitcoin-rpc-adapter-extension/). **Don't forget to disable the built-in Bitcoin core adapter.**

 = Can you install/configure the plugin for me? / I am having trouble with the bitcoin.conf file =